Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling, forward and inverse problems: Model and observation of inertial waves

+where $\gamma = 5/3$ is the ratio of specific heats, the quantity $c_v$ is the specific heat at constant volume and $s'$ denotes the perturbed entropy.
+The first two terms of the right hand side of Eq.~\ref{eq:first-order-momentum} can be rewritten as

+where we used hydrostatic equilibrium.
+The last term is related to the buoyancy frequency $N$ defined as

-The anelastic approximation is justified if the flow speed is significantly smaller than the sound speed, which is adequate for inertial modes -- a few meters per second versus kilometers per second for the surface sound speed.
-The system \eqref{eqs-motion} thus becomes
+\begin{assumption} We employ the Cowling approximation with $\mathbf{g}' = 0$ (see \cite{Cowling1941}), which is classic in helioseismology.
+We further assume the anelastic approximation which is justified if the flow speed is significantly smaller than the sound speed.
+This is adequate for inertial modes -- flow speeds of a few meters per second compared to kilometers per second for the surface sound speed -- and has been numerically verified \cite{Sup2025}.
+Two additional assumptions enable reduction to a 2D problem on the sphere: adiabaticity ($s'=0$), and strongly stratified medium (see also \cite{Watson81}) so that the term in $N^2$ in Eq.~\ref{eq:rhs-first-order} can be neglected.